 Purley Food Hub

-St. Mary’s is supports the Purley food hub which was set up in January 2013 by the 12 churches of Purley & Kenley Churches Together.
+St. Mary’s supports the Purley food hub which was set up in January 2013 by the 12 churches of Purley & Kenley Churches Together.

 Who Purley food hub help

 They help people in crisis who are without food.
 Clients may have become unemployed, suffering illness or had a sudden, unexpected change in their circumstances at home.
 They may have had their benefits stopped and are going through the appeal process.
 A series of events coming together may have left them unable to buy food for their basic needs.

 They provide a balanced diet of long life food for our clients to use to prepare meals at home.